jsq1234/Blaze-HTTP/README.md

   There aren't a lot of requirement.
 Just ensure that cmake is installed and you are using linux.

 ### Benchmark
 wrk was used to benchmark the server.
-As you can see, it can handles high load of connections, with low latency and can server 67K requests per second.
+As you can see, it can handle high load of connections, with low latency and can server 67K requests per second.

 ![image](benchmark.png)